Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/private-networking/_header.md

 # Example of deploying DevOps Managed Pools with Private Networking

+>**⚠️WARNING!⚠️**: THIS IS A PREVIEW SERVICE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE PRODUCT DOCS FOR CLARIFICATION

 This deploys the module with Private Networking for Azure Managed DevOps Pools.

 There are some points of note for this example: